 This post may contain affiliate links.
 Please see our disclosure policy.

-You won't believe these Blueberry Muffins are actually good for you!
-Made with whole grains, naturally sweetened, and bursting with plump blueberries, these Whole Wheat Blueberry muffins are tender, moist, and perfectly sweet.
+Made with whole grains, naturally sweetened, and bursting with plump blueberries, these Whole Wheat Blueberry Muffins are tender, moist, and perfectly sweet.

 Happy Cooking! xo Kristen

-- Maple Syrup: Pure maple syrup is the perfect natural sweetener, as the flavor compliments the blueberries' natural flavor.
+- Maple Syrup: Pure maple syrup is the perfect natural sweetener, as the flavor complements the blueberries' natural flavor.
 However, you can swap it out for honey.

-- Whole Wheat Flour: While this recipe is designed to be made with whole wheat flour, it works well with whole white wheat flour, all-purpose flour, or 1:1 gluten-free flour.
+- Whole Wheat Flour: While this recipe is designed to be made with whole wheat flour, I have tested the recipe with whole white wheat flour, all-purpose flour, and a 1:1 gluten-free flour blend, and all work well.

 How to Make Whole Wheat Blueberry Muffins

 - Combine dry ingredients.
-Whisk or sift together flour with baking powder, baking soda, and salt together.
+Whisk together the flour, baking powder, baking soda, and salt in a large mixing bowl.

-- Add blueberries to flour mixture.
-And then toss them to coat--this is key to keeping the blueberries suspended throughout the muffins.
+- Add the blueberries to the flour mixture and toss to coat.
+This helps keep the berries suspended throughout the muffins.

 - Combine wet ingredients.
-Whisk together the applesauce, eggs, oil, and vanilla together.
+Whisk together applesauce, eggs, oil, and vanilla.

-- Don't overmix batter.
-Add the wet ingredients to the dry ingredients and fold the ingredients together using a wooden spoon or spatula until JUST combined and the flour is fully moistened.
-You don't want to overmix, as this will activate the gluten and result in dense, tough muffins.
+- Fold wet and dry ingredients together.
+Add the wet ingredients to the dry ingredients and fold them together with a wooden spoon or spatula until JUST combined and the flour is fully moistened.

 - Portion muffins.
 Fill each muffin cup with about ¼ cup of the blueberry muffin batter.